antori82/MS_MovieGraph/README.md

    ```sh
    git clone https://github.com/antori82/MS_MovieGraph.git
    ```
 2. Download the IMDB data at https://www.imdb.com/interfaces/ and put them in a folder named "IMDB"
 3. Download the Movielens dataset and put it in a folder named "Movielens"
+4. Download the Inspired dataset and put in in a folder named "Inspired"
-4. Run the tsvProcess.py script to pre-process the IMDB data
+5. Run the tsvProcess.py script to pre-process the IMDB data
-5. Set up the Neo4j connection variables and run the CreateDatabase.py script to import the IMDB data
+6. Set up the Neo4j connection variables and run the CreateDatabase.py script to import the IMDB data
-6. Run the ImportAwards.py script to import data concering awards from Wikidata
+7. Run the ImportAwards.py script to import data concering awards from Wikidata
-7. Run the Import MovielensRatings.py script to import Movielens data
+8. Run the Import MovielensRatings.py script to import Movielens data
-8. Run the ImportWikiNames.py script to import, from Wikidata, alternative names of the movies rated in Movielens
+9. Run the ImportWikiNames.py script to import, from Wikidata, alternative names of the movies rated in Movielens
+10. Run the Inspired_neo4j.py script to import Inspired in the database
+11. Run the ConnectDatasets.py script to create references from Inspired to the knowledge domain graph